jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
 * How do you print all strings of printable characters present in a file?
+Answer: strings /path/to/filename
 * How do you find shared library dependencies?
 Answer: use command "ldd $executable"
 * What is Automake and Autoconf?